-INFPs are introverts, and introverts tend to need time to think before they speak.
+INFPs are introverts, and introverts tend to need time to think before they speak (among many other things).
 Unfortunately, that often isn’t possible in even the mildest of social situations, and I often end up speaking or answering before I’m fully ready to do so.
 When I do this, it’s pretty much guaranteed that for the next several hours, I’ll be replaying the conversation in my mind and thinking of all the things I could have said.

 It doesn’t end there.
 Anytime something reminds me of that conversation or that day, I will again overthink what I said and pick apart where I went wrong.
 Sometimes even years later.
 I still remember an unpleasant conversation I had with a friend’s mother when I was about nine years old, and I wish I could go back and change the things I said.

 Yes, it’s really happened.
 I swear that I think in my sleep.
 I can’t explain it, because sleep is supposed to be the time when the brain takes a much-needed break.
 But it happens.
 When my alarm goes off, something is always immediately on my mind and ready to be thought about.